 Dream Runners Half Marathon July 26 2015

-I completed my second half-marathon this morning in Chennai, well organised by the Dream Runners in support of the Freedom Trust.
+I completed my second half-marathon this morning in Chennai, organised by the Dream Runners in support of the Freedom Trust.
 The funds collected is used for amputees, so they can walk.
 I was happy to leave my footprint on the Finish line, but my timing was way off mark, almost 30 minutes more than my earlier run which was 3:20.

 Amidst all the self-doubt because of lack of training for a month, I was pretty sure I will collapse somewhere during the run.
 I had briefly joined a running group to train, but within a short period had to travel on work.
 Nevertheless, I had found a warmth in my fellow runners united by a common love for running and reaching the miles.